 3. The guest’s letter is signed and dated by the MOD and agent, indicating that the written instructions were followed.

-Procedures for A warrant Is Presented for Box Contents:
+Procedures for A warrant Presented for Box Contents:

 Whenever a law enforcement officer presents a warrant for the contents of a safe deposit box, the following procedures must be followed:

-The MOD is present when the box is opened and contents are inventoried.
+- The MOD is present when the box is opened and the contents are inventoried.

 Procedures for Abandoned Box:

-The determination of whether property in a safe deposit box has been ''abandoned'' must be considered carefully in accordance with local laws.
-The process must involve the hotel manager, and complete documentation of all actions must be maintained.
+The determination of whether property in a safe deposit box has been ”abandoned” must be considered carefully by local laws.
+The process must involve the hotel manager and complete documentation of all actions must be maintained.

 Procedures for Special Requirements:

-Property loses control key--To maintain the integrity of the safe deposit box system, a new control key must be made for all control locks replaced.
+- Property loses control key–To maintain the integrity of the safe deposit box system, a new control key must be replaced for all control locks.